kkdt/ansible-sandbox/README.md

 # Overview

-This project experiments with Ansible as a deployment tool - building the development (and production) environments for any project.
+This project experiments with Ansible as a deployment tool - building an environment for a software application suite.

 # Quickstart